Contact informationFarm Address:

 Spoon Full Farm does not discriminate based on race, color, national or ethnic origin, religion, sex, gender expression or sexual orientation.

 As an apprentice, you will take part in the numerous Spoon Full Farm enterprises.

 You will primarily work in the garden and report to the Garden Manager and Assistant Garden Manager.
-You will assist in all aspects of our production garden which supports a 100-member CSA, one Seattle-area farmers market and several wholesale accounts.
+You will assist in all aspects of our production garden which supports a 80-member CSA and our own in-house ferments (including probiotic hot sauce and sauerkraut).

 Daily tasks will include seed propagation, bed preparation, transplanting, direct seeding, irrigation, weeding, pruning, harvesting and processing.